 San Francisco General Hospital Psychiatric Emergency Room

-In addition to clinical work, Dr. Thompson is an adjunct professor in Argosy University's doctoral psychology program and also teaches and leads groups at Chiron.
+In addition to clinical work, Dr. Thompson teaches masters and doctoral students in a variety of programs and also teaches and leads groups at Chiron.
 He received his doctorate in clinical psychology (Psy.D.) at the California Institute of Integral Studies in San Francisco.
 His training there consisted of a wide range of psychological research in addition to clinical work with client populations diverse in age, ethnicity, sexual orientation, and presenting complaint.

 Dr. Thompson was born and raised in Minneapolis, but has lived on both coasts, in the mountains of Colorado, and even in Mexico.
 After 12 years away from MN spent in studies and professional training, he has returned home permanently to practice psychology, continue his research, write, and teach.